CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

 ## Check HA Services

-1. Log on to one of the Application Servers.
+1. Log on to the server.
-1. Import the client certificate, used in the `ClientCertificatePath` parameter of the [Configure Installation Script][] section, to your Current User certificate store.
-This can be achieved by double clicking on the client certificate .PFX file and following the wizard.
+1. Import the certificate, used in the `ServerCertificatePath` parameter of the [Configure Installation Script][] section, to your `Current User` certificate store.
+This can be achieved by double clicking on the certificate .PFX file and following the wizard.

     If using self-signed certificates, the certificate can be retrieved by using the `Manage Computer Certificates` tool in Windows to export the `CortexServerCertificate` from the `Personal` store and then importing it to the `Current User` store by double-clicking on it and following the wizard.
 1. Open a web browser.
-1. Navigate to `https://ha-server.domain.com:9080/Explorer`, where `ha-server.domain.com` is the fully qualified domain name of any Application Server.
+1. Navigate to `https://ha-server.domain.com:9080/Explorer`, where `ha-server.domain.com` is the fully qualified domain name of the Server.
 Replace `9080` with new `httpGatewayEndpointPort` value if it was changed during configuration.

     The screen should resemble that in the following figure:
     {{< figure src="/images/Service Fabric Explorer.png" title="Healthy Service Fabric Explorer Cluster" >}}